 In the name of Allah, the Most Gracious, the Most Merciful.

-So, this article will be explained in two ways, which are the one that tell the story how I got it and the one that trying to explain the basic and the reference.
+So, this article will be explained in two ways, which are the one that tells how I got it and the one that tries to explain the basic and reference.

 Readers could also read the TL;DR section directly.

 1.2.
-Connecting your Windows OS (with installed and active Avast AntiVirus) to those SSID and wait for the Avast’s Network Notification Feature triggered the XSS Payload.
+Connect your Windows OS (with Avast AntiVirus installed and active) to the SSID and wait for the Avast Network Notification Feature to trigger the XSS payload.

 1.3.
-Reporting to Avast and confirmed as a valid issue within around 2 days.
-And few months later, they judged if the issue to be rather serious and decided to reward the report with $5000.
+Report it to Avast and confirmed as a valid issue in about 2 days.
+And a few months later, they judged whether the issue was rather serious and decided to reward the report with $5000.

 II.
 Behind the Scene about How I got this Issue

-So, few years ago, I read one of the nice article from one of the bug hunter when he just got much of XSS issue at big names company by put the XSS payload at his SSID name (I really lost those bookmark because one thing).
-In short, when he surfing to much apps, he got so many app that reflecting the value of his SSID name (and the XSS was triggered).
-From there, then I start to use the XSS payload as my SSID name (on my OS X).
+A few years ago, I read a good article from one of the bug hunters when he just got a lot of XSS issues in some big companies by putting XSS payload on his SSID name (I really lost the bookmark for one thing).
+In short, when he surfs to many applications, he gets many applications that reflect the value of his SSID name (and XSS is triggered).
+From there, then I started using XSS payload as my SSID name (on OS X).

-So, few months ago, I got a notebook (with windows inside) from the office that I working for.
-I installed anything that I need from tethering connection and leave the Avast AntiVirus for the last (at home).
-At home, I continue the installation and everything goes right.
+So, a few months ago, I got a notebook (with windows in it) from the office where I was working at that time.
+I installed everything I needed from the tethering connection and left Avast AntiVirus for the last (at home).
+At home, I continued the installation and everything went well.

-Until someday I use this notebook again for training purpose.
-In the middle of training (day 3 or day 4), I having an issue with the used connection.
-So, suddenly this notebook connect to my tethering connection automatically (with Avast has been installed), and within few second, I got a popup alert with “https://local.avast.com” appears at my desktop.
+Until one day I use this notebook again for training purposes.
+In the middle of training (day 3 or day 4), In the middle of training (day 3 or day 4), I had a problem with the used connection.
+So, suddenly this notebook connects to my tethering connection automatically (with Avast already installed), and within seconds, I get a pop-up warning with “https://local.avast.com” appearing on my desktop.

-To be honest, I have no idea how it could works like that.
-Lucky me, there is a recording video at the class and I asked for copying the talks between those period of time.
-Trying to figure how those one appears, finally I got the answer at the next day.
-Those XSS was triggered because because the embedded “Network Notification Feature” (Firewall) at Avast (specifically for Internet Security and Premiere Edition) was reflecting the SSID name and didn’t do the sanitation yet.
+To be honest, I don’t know how it works.
+Lucky for me, there was a video recording in class and I asked to copy a conversation between this time period.
+Trying to find out how that happened, I finally got an answer the next day.
+That XSS is triggered because the embedded “Network Notification Feature” (Firewall) in Avast (specifically for Internet Security and Premiere Edition) reflects the SSID name and has not been sanitized yet.

-Then I create the report at those night, and got a reply around 2 days that confirmed if the issue was valid.
+Then I made a report that night, and got a reply about 2 days confirming whether the issue was valid.

 As quoted from Avast’s official site, Avast as one of the largest security companies in the world that using next-gen technologies to fight cyber-attacks in real time, is dedicated to creating a world that provides safety and privacy for all, no matter who you are, where you are, or how you connect.

-With the much of research that conduct by Avast, Avast trying to reach the best endpoint protection for every user.
-One of their feature that could be seen is “Firewall” feature that could be used easily to manage the in and out traffic.
+With so much research done by Avast, Avast tries to achieve the best endpoint protection for every user.
+One feature that has been embedded is the “Firewall” feature that can be used easily to manage incoming and outgoing traffic.

-By default, this Firewall feature could give an alert (popup notification) to user when they connect to new network.
-For example, as the shown picture below, it shows that the user just connect into the wireless network with “My Hotspot” as SSID name.
+By default, this Firewall feature can give users a warning (pop-up notification) when they are connected to a new network.
+For example, like the image shown below, this shows that the user has just connected to a wireless network with “My Hotspot” as the SSID name.

-After the popup showing up, then the user could choose the type of network from the SSID that they connected, such as “Private” network or “Public” network.
+After the popup appears, the user can choose the type of network from the SSID they are connecting to, such as a “Private” network or a “Public” network.

-But then, the problem exists when the notification popup didn’t filter the special character that reflected from the SSID name yet.
-In other words, an Attacker could trigger the XSS at the client via the “notification popup” by using the malicious SSID name.
+However, a problem arises when this notification popup does’t filter out special characters that are reflected from the SSID name.
+In other words, an attacker can trigger XSS on a client through “popup notifications” by using the malicious SSID name.

-4.1.1.
-The Short XSS Payload At the first time I got a popup alert, I have no idea how to triggering it more.
-Then Alhamdulillah, so lucky that I remember if I ever read the publication that made by “Brute Logic” and “S0md3v” related the short XSS Payload.
-And cool thing is, it works!
+The first time I got a popup warning, I didn’t know how to trigger it further.
+Then Alhamdulillah, I was very lucky because I remembered reading a publication made by “Brute Logic” and “S0md3v” related the short XSS Payload.
+And the cool thing is, it works!

-And yes (absolutely), there are much researchers out there that still sharing another great and creative payload that you could follow.
+And yes (of course), there are plenty of researchers out there who still share other great and creative payload that you can follow.

-So, for the deep research and knowledge about this, you could refers his presentation.
+So, for research and in-depth knowledge about this, you can refer to his presentation.
 Very recommended.

 As a little note, both of issue has been reproduced at the Windows 10 environment (latest patch – per March 22nd, 2019).

-As it has been described before, the security problem in this report is the vulnerability that could allow an Attacker to trigger the XSS at the client via the “notification popup” by using the malicious SSID name.
+As explained earlier, the security problem in this report is a vulnerability that can allow an Attacker to trigger XSS on the client through “popup notifications” using the malicious SSID name.

-At this situation, an Attacker could also show the fake login page (for example with Avast / AVG logo) via the “notification popup” and user will not feel suspicious since there is no URL that could be seen / detected when the script triggering the fake login page.
+In this situation, the Attacker can also display a fake login page (for example with the Avast / AVG logo) via “popup notifications” and the user will not feel suspicious because there is no URL that can be seen / detected when the script triggers a fake login page.

-For completing the explanation, there are few things that should be done to reproducing this issue.
-Here are the step by step that should be prepare:
+To complete the explanation, there are few things that must be done to reproduce this issue.
+Here are the steps that need to be prepared:

 6.3.
-After victim connect into the prepared SSID, then just wait few seconds.
-The popup notification will be shown, and the script will be triggered:
+After the victim is connected to the SSID that is prepared, then wait a few seconds.
+A pop-up notification will be displayed, and the script will be triggered:

-For completing the explanation, here is the simple PoC video that could be seen about the works:
+To complete the explanation, here is a simple PoC video that can be seen about this:

 VIII.
 Reporting Timeline

-This one is really break the record that I have in one reward payment.
-Also, the decision was really surprising me.
-At that time, I still didn’t believe it until those numbers really come into my Paypal account.
+This one really broke the record I had in one reward payment.
+Also, that decision really surprised me.
+At that time, I still didn’t believe until the numbers actually came into my Paypal account.

-For Avast: Thank you so much for the surprising reward and the amazing program!
-Really appreciate.
+For Avast: Thank you very much for the surprising reward and amazing program!
+Greatly appreciated.
 I have lost my words to thanking them.

 IX.
 The Closing

-Well, as the readers could see, this one is the thing that I never imagine (triggering the XSS at Desktop App).
-Few simple notes that maybe I could share (with my limited knowledge) are:
+Well, as can be seen by the reader, this is something I never imagined (triggering XSS on the Desktop App).
+Some simple notes that I might be able to share (with my limited knowledge) are:

-Always try to bookmark everything that you read.
-Put a note and comeback when you would like to use those tricks to your target.
-At this case, someday I read and save the publication that has been made by Brute Logic and s0md3v.
-When I meet the hard situation (for example to triggering the XSS with limited character), the I back to their write-up and open my note.
+- Always try to bookmark everything you read.
+Put notes and comeback when you want to use those tricks for your target.
+In this case, one day I read and saved a publication made by Brute Logic and s0md3v.
+When I meet a difficult situation (for example triggering XSS with limited characters), I return to their write-up and open my notes.

-Even though looks silly, but would better if you put your SSID name with (for example) XSS Payload.
-I have put it for few years (since the first time I read the write-up that published by a bug hunter out there, thank man!), but I found it triggered at 2019 at the Desktop App in Windows OS (it doesn’t affect the OS X version of Avast anyway).
+- Even though it looks silly, it would be better if you enter your SSID name with (for example) Payload XSS.
+I have placed it for several years (since the first time I read the article published by a bug hunter out there, thank you!), But I found it was triggered in 2019 on Desktop Applications on Windows OS (does’t affect the OS X version of Avast).

-Also, another vector that I learned from this one are:
+Also, another vector that I learned from this is:

-XSS via malicious SSID Name also could be triggered for the one that reflecting or storing our SSID name at the App.
+- XSS through malicious SSID Names can also be triggered for the one that reflecting or storing our SSID name at the App.
 In this case, Avast and AVG has reflecting the SSID Name.